-In the third short circuit test, the winding three is short-circuited, and the winding one is kept open.
-The low voltage is applied to winding 2 to circulate the full load current in the short circuit winding 3.
-The Z23 represents the short circuit impedance to winding 2 and 3 with winding one open.
+In the second step, the third winding is short-circuited with the second winding and the first winding is kept open.
+The low voltage source is applied across the third winding so that the full load current flows through the second winding.
+The Z23 represents the impedance of the winding 2 and 3 and the below equation expresses it

 The open circuit test is carried out to determine the core loss, magnetising impedance and turn ratios.
 In open circuit test the voltmeter, ammeter and wattmeter are connected in low voltage winding.
 The secondary side is kept open, and the voltmeter is connected.